Continue with Facebook

 During a myasthenic crisis, the muscles that help you breathe become too weak to properly move air in and out of your lungs.
 Because you cannot breathe on your own, you may need mechanical ventilation, a machine to support your lungs until your symptoms improve.

 Although this effect is scary, it’s unusual to have this type of extreme muscle weakness when taking magnesium by mouth.
-The biggest threat for people with MG is when intravenous magnesium therapies are given, meaning it’s delivered directly into the bloodstream through a tube in a medical setting.
+The biggest threat for people with MG is when intravenous magnesium therapies are given, meaning the medication is delivered directly into the bloodstream through a tube in a medical setting.
 Carrying a medical card that notifies people that you have MG and lists potential interactions can help keep you safe from potentially dangerous medical mistakes.

 Myasthenia gravis is an autoimmune disease, meaning the body’s immune system mistakenly attacks its own cells.
 In this case, it targets the connections between nerves and muscles, which can cause muscle weakness and fatigue.